poojasanap18/PomeloPay-Automation/README.md

 * Maven
 * WebDriver, using ChromeDriver version 105.0.5195.52

 Note.
-Need chrome version 105.0.5195.52 to run the script or otherwise use to supported chrome version for chrome browser which stored in src/test/driver folder
+Need chrome version 105.0.5195.52 to run the script or otherwise use to supported chrome version for chrome browser which stored in src/test/java/driver folder.

 ## Running Tests
 * Clone the repository from your fork to this directory